valeoai/SP4ASC/README.md

 $ python test.py --config configs/cnn6_small_dropout_2_specAugment_128_2_16_2_mixup_2.py --nb_aug 30
 ```

+3. The results of the model trained with focal loss will be made available.

 These models were trained and saved using 32-bit floats.
 Each model is compressed in `test.py` by combining all convolutional and batchnorm layers to reach 62'474 parameters
 and quantized using 16-bit floats.